hydradatabase/docs/features/columnar.md

 # Columnar

 Hydra offers a columnar table engine for Postgres in addition to Postgres' built-in (default) Heap tables.
 Heap tables are ideal for row-based access, where individual pieces of data is found in the heap by using an index.
+Columnar is ideal for analytical and historical data that will not change.

-The columnar engine instead stores data in stripes of up to 150,000 rows of data.
+The columnar engine stores data in stripes of up to 150,000 rows of data.
 Each stripe of data stores data from each column together.
 This makes it considerably faster to read all data from a single column.
-Stripes are created from each transaction
+Stripes are created during each transaction, so data needs to be inserted in bulk, rather than one row at a time.

 Data in columnar tables is append-only; it cannot be updated or deleted.
-As such, data should only moved to columnar tables once it has been finalized.
+One pattern is to move data to columnar tables once it has been finalized.
 Alternatively, columnar tables can be periodically rebuilt in order to update them.

 Data in columnar tables are compressed, which can assist in reducing your long-term storage requirements.